Skip to main content

 Tips for taking on an apprentice

-Guiding businesses through the process of hiring an apprentice and establishing a successful programme for the future
+In this article we give tips to guide businesses through the process of hiring an apprentice and establishing a successful programme for the future.

 1. Establish links with local education programmes

-Unlike full-time employees, apprentices are still learning their craft and still in education.
-As a first step, explore whether there are any training or higher education providers that are in your local area that are relevant to your industry.
-You can find more information about training and education providers here.
 By linking up with a higher education provider, you will have access to a pool of talent to hire from.
 For example, the Close Brothers SME Apprentice Programme is in partnership with the Advanced Manufacturing Research Centre (“AMRC”), at the University of Sheffield.
 Through the programme, Close Brothers helps local small businesses wishing to take on an apprentice by partially funding their qualification.
-The apprentices will spend part of their apprenticeship learning the newest techniques at the AMRC, and part of their time at small businesses like Hallam Castings or Penny Hydraulics.
-You can read more about the apprentices that have taken part in the programme here.
+The apprentices will spend part of their apprenticeship learning the newest techniques at the AMRC, and part of their working with their employer learning on the job.
+We previously caught up with Penny Engineering, participants in the Close Brothers SME Apprenticeship Programme, who discussed the power of apprenticeships.
+You can read the full article here.

 2. Consider how you will fund the apprentice